Menu

 CIH PayBank gateway (CIH)1.5 – 2% + monthly subscriptionD+1 to D+2CIH Bank clients, e-commerce✅ Official plugin

-Inwi MoneyMobile walletVariable per operationImmediateUnbanked audience, young users⚠️ Limited integration
+Inwi MoneyMobile walletVariable fees per operationImmediateUnbanked audience, young users⚠️ Limited integration

-WafaCashTransfer / walletVariable by amountImmediateOne-time payments, freelancers❌ Manual
+WafaCashTransfer / walletFees by amountImmediateOne-off payments, freelancers❌ Manual

 PayPalInternational (partial)3.4 – 5% + fixed feesD+3 to D+5 (with constraints)International sales, freelancers✅ Native plugin